Last Updated on

 When to See Your Pediatrician About Your Baby’s Acid Reflux?

 I am a firm believer in a mother’s instincts.
 And I have found that I always know when something is not right with my babies.
-Even when it is nothing to be worried about, having any concerns checked out can give a worried mom some piece of mind.
+Even when it is nothing to be worried about, having any concerns checked out can give a worried mom some peace of mind.

 If your baby is experiencing any of the symptoms suggested for acid reflux do not hesitate to get them evaluated by a doctor.